-Currently residing in the beautiful Emerald City of Seattle, she continues to costume and write.
+After a a short time living in the beautiful Emerald City of Seattle, she now finds herself residing in the beautiful and historic city of Dublin, Ireland, where as ever, she continues to costume and write.

 Among other publications, her work appears in three coffee table books: “The Costume Maker’s Art”, ”Fiberarts Design Book IV”, and “The Costume Book”.
 You may also see her on Bravo’s Project Runway DVD, season one, and TLC’s “DC Cupcakes.”
 She sells her work at http://www.etsy.com/shop/sithich.